SmokyDaBear/SmokyDaBear/README.md

 ## 📈 Current Goals

-- [ ] Complete Devslopes web development course
 - [ ] Build a full-stack application
 - [ ] Contribute to open source projects
-- [ ] Learn React
+- [ ] Improve React, and database skills
-- [ ] Improve my CSS animation skills
+- [ ] Create a fully functional API

 ## 🤝 Connect with Me